The Metaplectic Casselman-Shalika Formula: Whittaker functionals

-\section{whittaker functionals}
+\section{Whittaker functionals}

-We fix a character $\psi$ of $U$ that is unramified.
-By this, we mean that $\psi$ is a homomorphism from $U$ to $\C^\times$ with the following property.
-For each simple reflection $s$, the restriction of $U$ to the intersection $U_s=U\cap M_s$ with the corresponding Levi subgroup $M_s$ is trivial on $U_s\cap K$ and non-trivial on any open subgroup of $U_s$ with a larger abelianisation than $U_s\cap K$.
+A group homomorphism $\psi:U\to \C^\times$ is said to be an unramified character if for each simple reflection $s\in W$, the restriction of $\psi$ to the inersection $U_s=U\cap M_s$ with the corresponding Levi subgroup $M_s$ is trivial on $U_s\cap K$ and non-trivial on all open subgroups of $U_s$ with a larger abelianisation than $U_s\cap K$.
+We fix one such unramified character $\psi$.
+By abuse of notation we also use $\psi$ to denote the corresponding group homomorphism from $U^-$ to $\C^\times$ obtained by precomposing $\psi$ with conjugation by $w_0$.